-We didn’t know—couldn’t have known—that events that would unfold over the following months would catapult the dialogue on racial equity we were having at the summit to the center of global consciousness.
+We didn’t know—couldn’t have known—that the events that would unfold over the following months would catapult the dialogue on racial equity to the center of global consciousness.
 It is a momentous tragedy that additional Black lives had to be lost to the pandemic and instances of policy brutality for that to happen.
 All the disruption and trauma that has cascaded across America and the world has left us more committed than ever to delving deeply into equity and how we can re-architect the social sector and America to realize the founding ideals of both.
 For the social sector and philanthropy, that’s a “love of humanity”, and for America, that’s the egalitarian ideal that “all people are created equal.”

 We want to continue our dialogue from the summit and bring it to a wider audience, because it was provocative, powerful, and energizing.

 Powerful narratives and history come together to inspire us to imagine how equity can reside at the center of our world.
 First, Clint Smith—a writer, teacher, and researcher—shares a poem centered around the New Deal illustrating the systemic racism that has created and continues to create inequity in our country.
 Second, Bryan Stevenson—Founder & Executive Director of the Equal Justice Initiative— shares his perspective on the importance of getting proximate, staying hopeful, changing narratives, and doing the uncomfortable things that justice requires.